Next Meeting: Thursday, 12 October 2017, 7pm

 Visitors welcome ($4 includes refreshments), enquiries to the President, 9929 6637.

 The Society, founded in 1958, aims to promote both public knowledge of and research into local history, including the way in which the histories of the city of Sydney and the NSW State have impacted on the development of the North Shore.

 The Society accomplishes its objectives through regular monthly meetings, visits to historical sites, and walks exploring regional history.
-It also supports History Prizes for local school students and promotes its Biennial NSHS History Prize (valued up to $6,000).
+It also financially supports History Prizes for local school students.

 The Society assists Council in many matters including the provision of plaques at historical sites.